mushroomhostage/RealisticChat/README.md

 **walkieChatLineFormat** ("[walkie] %1$s: %2$s"): Messages received from walkie-talkies will be formatted using this format string.
 See also chatLineFormat.

+**walkieHearLocally** (true): When talking into a walkie-walkie, allow other people nearby to overhear you.
+This adds realism since you'll have to whisper or go away from other players to have a private conversation, but can show doubled messages if the player you're talking to on teh walkie is near enough to hear you locally as well.
+If false, the message will only be sent into the walkie-talkie, not to nearby users.

 **globalPrefix** ('/g '): Messages beginning this prefix will be delivered globally, regardless of local chat restrictions.
 You can either use a command (examples: '/g ' or '/s '), or a prefix in normal chat (example: '@').
 Set to null to disable.